flyang508a/BP-MDL/README.md

 6. PDL.ipynb : The Personalized Deduction Learning code for both Systolic and Diastolic prediction

 Authors: Bitewulign Kassa Mekonnen, 2, Wei‑Ru Lu1, 2, Tung‑Han Hsieh, Justin Chu ,and Fu‑Liang Yang
 Research Center for Applied Sciences, Academia Sinica.

+Currently, we have parts 1-3 ready for posting on github, and the other parts are still under checking and preparation.
+They will be posted as soon as everything is ready.